Author – Sanket Jain

 - Easy availability of public transport through GPS

-The project has been very much in the news due to the nationwide competition for selecting the top 20 cities to be chosen for the first phase implementation.
-Bhubaneshwar grabbed the top spot, while Pune came close second in the list of top winners.
+The project has been gained immense media spotlight due to the nationwide competition for selecting the top 20 cities for the first phase implementation.
+Bhubaneshwar grabbed the top spot, while Pune came close second in the list of top smart cities in India.
 Being the tech and automotive hub of India, Pune commands much attention on how will it implement this ambitious project without getting entangled in government bureaucracy.

 |Strongest human capital with 811 colleges||Lack of proper public transportation options lead to massive congestions|